composedbymax/Shader-Sandbox/README.md

 For full functionality, this application requires browsers that support:

 - WebGL (for rendering)
+- WebGPU (for rendering)
 - File API (for file upload)
 - Fullscreen API (for fullscreen support)
 - MediaRecorder API (for recording WebM/MP4 videos)
 - Media Capture API (`navigator.mediaDevices.getUserMedia`) for microphone and internal audio input
 - WebRTC API (for live collaboration features)

 ---